TechNejad/TEST-mars-expedition-planning_agentic-llm-simulation/docs/project_plan.md

 ## 3. Figure Out the "Internal Reasoning" Part

-My professor wants each agent to have some kind of "hidden scratchpad" that shows what they're thinking before they respond.
+I want each agent to have some kind of "hidden scratchpad" that shows what they're thinking before they respond.
 I need to make each agent:
 - Process what the other agent said
 - Think about risks/benefits
 - Come up with a response